Compare and Save With Loans Canada

 - If you have any previous debts, pay them off before applying.
 A loan will certainly add to your debt load, so paying any other debts you already have, such as credit card bills, is a top priority.
 Will paying off a credit card bill help you increase your credit score?
 For the answer, click here.

 - Will I be rejected if my credit score is low?
-No. While most banks will factor in your credit score before approving or rejecting your loan application, many lenders will not.
+No. While most banks will factor in your credit score before approving or rejecting your loan application, many lenders in Ottawa will not.
 Being in good financial health is the best way to get approved.

 - How will my credit score be affected by approval?
 As we stated in the section just above, your credit score will change according to your history of loan payments.
 Late, short and missed payments will affect your score negatively.
 On-time and complete payments will affect your score positively.
 To discover the ways your credit score is affected by your payment history, read this.